serversideup/amplitudejs-player-examples/README.md

 [ ] Upload links in 521 documentation
 [ ] Update CodePen CSS to be compiled TailwindCSS
-[ ] Make a template that can be copy and pasted (This will take care of 9/10 steps below 👇)
+[ ] Make a template that can be copy and pasted (This will take care of 9/10 steps below 👇) [ ] Write in main AmplitudeJS repo on where to find the templates

 ## How to Contribute an Example Player
 To ensure all example players are running the same base software, follow the instructions below: